-If you are buying as a gift and are unsure whether to get nylon, acoustic or an electric, the best thing to do is to check with the child you are buying for.
-If they have they expressed an interest in one type over the other then that is the type you should get, regardless of what people tell you is the easier one to learn.
+If you are buying as a gift and are unsure whether to get nylon, acoustic or electric, the best thing to do is to check with the child you are buying for.
+If they have they expressed an interest in one type over the other, then that is the type you should get, regardless of what people tell you is the easier one to learn.
 There is nothing more disappointing than getting an acoustic when you wanted electric and vice versa.
-If you are buying for a child who hasn’t expressed any particular preference of a type, figure out what type of music they are into and that should give you a decent idea about the type music they will be most interested in learning.
+If you are buying for a child who hasn’t expressed any particular preference of a type, figure out what type of music they are into, and that should give you a decent idea about the type music they will be most interested in learning.

 Is it easier to learn on an Acoustic or Electric?

 Whether it’s better to learn on an acoustic or electric is up for debate.
 There is no clear rule which is easier, although there are a lot of different opinions on why one is better to learn on than the other.
 If someone is telling you that you should start on an acoustic even though your child wants an electric, don’t listen to them.
 Listen to what your kid wants to do.
-If they are excited and motivated to learn on a certain type of guitar, then get that type.
+If they are excited and motivated to learn on a particular type of guitar, then get that type.

-Having said that, music teachers often recommend starting on a classical style.
+Music teachers often recommend starting on a classical style.
 They do this partly because it is the cheapest option and the least intimidating for parents.
-Also the idea of starting on a nylon stringed instrument is based on the type of models that were available 20 years ago, when the best option was a classical nylon instrument.
+Also, the idea of starting on a nylon stringed instrument is based on the type of models that were available 20 years ago, when the best option was a classical nylon instrument.
 These days’ manufacturers are producing lots of great beginner models of all shapes and sizes that are fantastic quality at decent prices.
-So the idea of always starting on a classical is a bit out of date.
+So the idea of always starting on a nylon string is a bit out of date.